Kubota Tractor Warning Lights Meaning

 What do the warning lights on my dashboard mean?

-A vivid color-coded system lets drivers know when a car or other vehicle’s systems are active and need attention.
-Green and blue lights indicate that the system is operational, whereas orange/yellow warning lights mean that service or repair should be sought soon.
+A vivid color-coded system lets drivers know when a car or other vehicle's systems are active and need attention.
+Green and blue lights indicate the system is operational, whereas orange/yellow warning lights mean service or repair should be sought soon.
 If a red light is illuminated, action must be taken immediately as this indicates an urgent issue.

 What is the most severe warning light?